'Horror movie' sex cult hid in 'cookie cutter' New York suburb: prosecutor

 Raniere’s “slaves” were forced to hand over compromising information about themselves, often including nude photos and embarrassing confessions.
 They were told the material would be released if they disobeyed orders or tried to leave, according to Salzman and other witnesses.

 Raniere declined to testify and his defense called no witnesses.
-His lawyer, Marc Agnifilo, has said women were never forced to act against their will.
+Agnifilo said women were never forced to act against their will.

 Other members of Nxivm, which is pronounced “nexium,” were charged.
 They include Nancy Salzman, actress Allison Mack and Seagram liquor heiress Claire Bronfman.
 They have all pleaded guilty to crimes but have not yet been sentenced.